1. Home

 This concludes our weekly recap.
 Have a great weekend and see you next week! 👋

-IMPORTANT NOTICE: Any news, opinions, research, analyses, prices or other information contained in this article are provided as general market commentary and do not constitute investment advice.
-The market commentary has not been prepared in accordance with legal requirements designed to promote the independence of investment research, and therefore, it is not subject to any prohibition on dealing ahead of dissemination.
+IMPORTANT NOTICE: Any news, opinions, research, analyses, prices, or other information contained on this feed are provided as general market commentary and do not constitute investment advice or solicitation for a transaction in any financial instrument or unsolicited financial promotions.
+All material published on the website is intended for informational purposes only.
+The market commentary has not been prepared by legal requirements designed to promote the independence of investment research.
+Therefore, it is not subject to any prohibition on dealing ahead of dissemination.
+We do not make any warranties about this market commentary’s completeness, reliability, and accuracy.
 Past performance is not an indication of possible future performance.
-Any action you take upon the information in this article is strictly at your own risk, and we will not be liable for any losses and damages in connection with the use of this article.
+Any action you take upon the information on this feed is strictly at your own risk, and we will not be liable for any losses and damages in connection with this feed.

 Related articles